Protein electrophoresis

 In healthy animals, there is abundant albumin, small amounts of α and β globulins and a mixture of immunoglobulins, which produces a small broad curve in the γ-region In general, we recognize the following disease processes in an electrophoretogram (see above tracing):

-• Acute-phase response: This is an innate immune response to inflammation, trauma, infection or tissue injury.
+• Acute phase response: This is an innate immune response to inflammation, trauma, infection or tissue injury.
 This is characterized by an increase in α-globulins (usually α2-globulins in most species).
-Fibrinogen is also a positive acute-phase protein, however this should be absent in serum samples.
+Fibrinogen is also a positive acute phase protein, however this protein should be absent in serum samples.
 This response occurs very rapidly, i.e. within hours, of an appropriate stimulus.

 • Polyclonal gammopathy: This indicates an acquired immune response to an antigenic stimulus, with immunoglobulin production by many different B lymphocytes.
-Different immunoglobulins (IgG, IgM, IgA) as well as different isotopes of the same immunoglobulin (e.g. IgG1, IgG2a, IgG2b) are produced, resulting in an increase in γ and usually β) globulins that form a broad base and a wide peak.
+Different immunoglobulins (IgG, IgM, IgA) as well as different isotopes of the same immunoglobulin (e.g. IgG1, IgG2a, IgG2b) are produced, resulting in an increase in γ (and usually β) globulins that form a broad base and a wide peak.
 This is a polyclonal gammopathy.
 Since it takes about 7-10 days for an antibody response (anamnestic response to an antigen), this type of gammopathy takes a few days to develop.
-There are many different situations that result in a polyclonal gammopathy, including infectious agents, inflammation, liver disease, respiratory disease.
-If the source of antigenic stimulation is also concurrently producing an acute-phase reaction, an electrophoretogram will show an acute-phase response and a polyclonal gammopathy.
+There are many different situations that result in a polyclonal gammopathy, including infections, inflammation, liver disease, and respiratory disease.
+If the source of antigenic stimulation is also concurrently producing an acute phase reaction, an electrophoretogram will show an acute phase response and a polyclonal gammopathy (feline infectious peritonitis is a classic example of this type of electrophoretogram).

 Hemoglobin overlay